Evaluating GPT-4 with Vision on Detection of Radiological Findings on Chest Radiographs: Materials Methods

-To evaluate GPT-4V's performance in the zero-shot setting, the chest radiographs (Figure \ref{fig:example}d) were input into the GPT-4V model (version from Oct.13\textsuperscript{th})\cite{Yang2023-sh} along with the prompt (Figure \ref{fig:example}e).
-This step aims to generate a radiological findings table (Figure \ref{fig:example}f) comparable to the reference standard.
-The analysis concentrated on aligning positive radiological finding identification and laterality between GPT-generated and consensus tables.
-Positive predictive value (PPV), true positive rate (TPR), and F1 scores were calculated at the report level (detailed in the section of ``Evaluation metrics'').
-Notably, the application of the F1 scores represented an unconventional approach due to the potential involvement of multiple diagnoses.
+To evaluate performance of GPT-4V in the zero-shot setting, the chest radiographs (Fig \ref{fig:example}B) were input into the GPT-4V model (accessed Oct.13\textsuperscript{th}, 2023)\cite{OpenAI2023GPT4V}\cite{Yang2023-sh} along with the prompt (Fig \ref{fig:example}C).
+The aim of this step was to generate a radiologic findings table (Fig \ref{fig:example}D) comparable to the reference standard.
+The analysis concentrated on aligning positive radiologic finding identification and laterality between GPT-generated tables and the consensus tables.
+The positive predictive value (PPV), true positive rate (TPR), and F1 score were calculated at the report level (see Statistical Analysis).
+Notably, the per-report average F1 scores used in this study as each case could have multiple diagnoses.
 These metrics were used to assess the accuracy of GPT-4V in detecting the ICD-10 codes and their respective laterality.

-\subsubsection{Evaluating Performance in the few-shot setting}
+\subsubsection{Evaluating Performance in the Few-Shot Setting}

-To evaluate GPT-4V's performance in the few-shot setting, the input was extended to include two examples of chest radiographs with their corresponding radiological findings tables before the prompt.
+To evaluate the performance of GPT-4V in the few-shot setting, the input was extended to include two examples of chest radiographs with their corresponding radiologic findings tables before the prompt.
 From the pool of 10 chest radiographs, two were randomly selected to serve as few-shot examples for the GPT-4V model.
-Supplying the model with these examples helped to provide context, boosting the model's capacity to generate an accurate radiological findings table.
-The same performance metrics--- PPV, TPR, and F1 score--- were used at the report level to assess the effectiveness of few-shot learning.
+Supplying the model with these examples helped to provide context, boosting the model's capacity to generate an accurate radiologic findings table.
+The same performance metrics (PPV, TPR, F1 score) were used at the report level to assess the effectiveness of few-shot learning.